-Customers can purchase Software Subscription, which is the services program that provides product updates and version upgrades.
-Typically, an annual term of Software Subscription costs approximately 15% of the list price of the products covered.
-In addition, once the Software Subscription has been purchased, customers can then purchase a variety of support programs.
-These software support programs can be sold and delivered by the Company's Resellers and OEMs, or the customer can choose to purchase a Check Point software support program that is sold by the Reseller but delivered by Check Point through its Worldwide Technical Services (WTS) organization directly to the customer.
-Several support levels are available in the Check Point software support programs, with annual costs to the customer typically ranging from 15% to 50% of the list price of the products covered.
+Customers are encouraged to purchase software subscription, which is a component of the services program that provides product updates and version upgrades for Check Point's products.
+In addition, once the software subscription has been purchased, customers can then purchase a variety of support programs.
+These software support programs can be sold and delivered by the Company's Resellers and OEMs or the customer can choose to purchase a Check Point software support program that is sold by the Reseller but delivered by Check Point through its Worldwide Technical Services (WTS) organization directly to the customer.